jon-harper/E34M1/docs/modules/bottom.md

 !!! info "Designed by [cuiviemen](https://www.printables.com/@cuiviemen_127292)"

-!!! tip "This part requires [Sideways Cooling Inlet for Beacon](rear.md#sideways-cooling-inlet-for-beacon)"
+!!! tip "This part requires the matching [Sideways Cooling Inlet for Beacon](rear.md#sideways-cooling-inlet-for-beacon)"

 A version of the dual horns that mounts a Beacon probe, with a cutout for the 4-pin Sherlock connector.
 The Beacon kit should include the ultra-low-profile M3 screws needed to attach PCB.

-This part has a matching [Sideways Cooling Inlet for Beacon](rear.md#sideways-cooling-inlet-for-beacon) that accomodates the Beacon connector.

 The Y offset of the Beacon probe is 34mm.